JoakimEskils/rock-paper-scissor/README.md

 "Move added!" -> Your move was added successfully.\
 "Game started!" -> Game starts if both players has entered their moves.

+# Check game state

+To check the current status, enter a GET request in postman: localhost:8080/api/games/{id}\

+This will return a string explaining the current status of the game.\
+Nothing has to be added along the request, the winner will be mentioned with his or her name.\

+Example:\
+"Bob won!"

+The status is always available to you once a game has been initialized.